Shuguang (spacecraft): Design of the Shuguang craft

 The actual Shuguang vehicle would have closely resembled the Gemini spacecraft, but would have been lighter and smaller to allow it to be launched by the CZ-2A, which had a maximum payload of 3200 kilograms.
 The two crewmembers would have been seated in a pressurized crew compartment fitted with ejection seats (in case of an abort scenario) and instruments.
 The aft section of the spacecraft would have been fitted with orientation engines, propellant tanks and other pieces of hardware.
 The crew section would have separated from the aft section for reentry, which would have been in the form of a splashdown, as there was no soft-landing system designed for the vehicle.

 Legacy

 Nonetheless, after eight years of development, a fleet of Yuanwang-class space tracking ships for recovery of re-entry vehicles at sea was built.
 The Space Flight Medical Research Centre was founded in Beijing.
 Recoverable space capsules of the FSW-class, EVA spacesuits, space food, space tracking stations and radars, astronaut selection process and training and related facilities were developed, laying the ground for the successful Project 921-1 (Shenzhou) that followed three decades later.

+Depictions in fiction

+In Final Orbit, an alternate history novel by Chris Hadfield, China builds Shuguang and secretly launches its first astronaut into space in 1975.